New Graduate

 Turn what you love into work!

-I discovered NOMURA because I love the atmosphere of airports.
-With so many different companies out there, it can be difficult to choose the right company for you.
-In that case, try to choose one based on points like "I love this company!
+I discovered NOMURA Co.,Ltd. because I love the atmosphere of airports.
+With so many different companies to choose from, it can be difficult to choose one that's right for you.
+In that case, I recommend choosing a company based on points like, "I love this company!
 It excites me!"
 I look forward to meeting you all!

 杉野 佑樹